 The 1.25 multiplier corrects leakage to normal system pressure, allowing for reduced leakage with falling system pressure to 50% of the initial reading.
-Again, leakage of greater than 10% indicates that the system can likely be significantly improved.
-These tests should be carried out once a month as part of a regular leak detection and repair program.
+Leakage of greater than 10% indicates a more serious problem and leaves significant room for improvement.
+Carry these tests out once a month as part of a regular leak detection and repair program.

 Source: “Fundamentals of Compressed Air Systems” The Compressed Air Challenge

 Leaks are a significant source of wasted energy.
-20-30% of the compressor’s output is often wasted.
-A typical plant that has not been well maintained will likely have a leak rate equal to 20% of total compressed air production capacity or more.
+This is sometimes as high as 20-30% of the compressor’s output.
+A poorly maintained plant will have a leak rate equal to 20%+ of total compressor production capacity.
 On the other hand, proactive leak detection and air compressor repair can reduce leaks to less than 10% of output.

-Leaks are worse with higher pressure, so reducing system pressure not only saves you money by requiring less energy to compress the air, but it also reduces leakage rates.
+As you know, leaks are worse with higher pressure.
+By reducing system pressure your system will require less energy and also lower the rate of leaking.
 Plant header pressures should be as low as possible to support the process because it minimizes compressor energy use and leakage.

-Compressed air leaks can also contribute to problems with system operations, including:
+Compressed air leaks can contribute to problems with system operations, including:

-- Fluctuating system pressure, which can cause air tools and other air-operated equipment to function less efficiently, possibly affecting production.
+- Fluctuating system pressure can cause air tools and other air-operated equipment to not function correctly, negatively affecting production.

 - Excess compressor capacity, resulting in higher than necessary costs.